wmo-im/first-mile-guide/reference-implementations/python-example/README.md

 The demo project consists of two scripts:
 * `data-sender.py` simulates a Data Sender, a device such as a datalogger that transmits measurement data from the remote AWS.
 * `data-receiver.py` starts a listener that subscribes to a MQTT broker, receives messages published by Data Sender, differentiates them by topic (site), and displays the metadata and received values on graphs.
+* `payload-generator.py` reads the schema bindings from JSON file, and generates sample Metadata and Data messages (in JSON format for readbility)

 ## Install